qouteall/RustHotswapExample/README.md

 Then copy files in `wasm_mt_hotswap_example/public/*` and `wasm_mt_hotswap/index.html` into `dist/raytrace-parallel` folder.

-In VSCode, install live preview plugin
+In VSCode, install live preview plugin, open `dist/raytrace-parallel/index.html` in VSCode, click show-preview on right top corner, then click the icon on the right side of address bar, click "open in browser".

+Note that in `.vscode/settings.json` it adds necessary header for site isolation, which is necessary for `SharedArrayBuffer`, which is necessary for wasm multi-threading.

 Hotswap with dx (not yet working):